Hearing Loss Vertigo

 The Vestibular System

-The vestibular system is located close to the cochlea, and it is the point of convergence for the three semicircular canals.
+The vestibular system is located close to the cochlea, and it is the point of convergence for the three semicircular canals which are oriented in 3 dimensions.
 It also contains the saccule and utricle.

 The vestibular system is responsible for the sensation of balance and motion.
 It uses fluids and hair cells similar to the ones used by the cochlea.
 It sends information to the brain about the rotation, attitude, and linear motion of the head.